superkabuki/threefive_is_scte35/README.md

 * __threefive packets__ and __threefive pts__ now works with __SRT__.

 ___

+## [Fun Facts]
+* threefive has been pip installed over 1.1 Million times
+* pypi.org ranks threefive in the top 2% of all python packages, ever.
+* threefive is single threaded.
+* threefive has more left shifts than multiplication operations.
+* threefive doesn't have a single lambda call.

 ##  [Examples]
 <i>These examples show how to parse SCTE-35<BR>